antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

 | Sound Card          | Realtek ALC257 @ layout-id 96                             |
 | Wireless/BT Card       | BCM94350ZAE (Lenovo FRU 00JT494)           |

 <img src="./.github/info.png"></div>
-- <b>If your laptop has a Samsung PM981 NVMe SSD you have to buy another one</b>, because that drive <a href="https://github.com/tylernguyen/x1c6-hackintosh/issues/43">doesn't work with macOS</a> at all.
-- The original network card (Intel wireless 9560NGW) works with <a href="https://github.com/OpenIntelWireless">OpenIntelWireless</a>.
-Anyway, if you're interested in features such as Airdrop or Handoff, a supported Broadcom card is a better choice.
-Check <a href="https://dortania.github.io/Wireless-Buyers-Guide/types-of-wireless-card/m2.html">Dortania Wireless Buyers Guide</a>.
-  - I chose BCM94350ZAE due to the high cost of BCM94360NG.
-This card works well with AirDrop, Handoff and Universal Clipboard support.
-However, Personal Hotspot and Apple Watch Unlock don't work.
-The guide suggests to set aspm to 0 because the BCM94350ZAE chipset doesn't support power management correctly in macOS.
-However, I think that it is probably better to mask pin 53 (more info: <a href="https://github.com/acidanthera/bugtracker/issues/794">here</a> and <a href="https://github.com/acidanthera/bugtracker/issues/1646#issuecomment-877663608">here</a>).
-If you can find and buy it, a BCM94360NG is probably better.
-Keep in mind that bigger cards such as BCM94350CS2 don't fit this laptop.

 <h2>Status</h2>
 <h3>What works</h3>
 Almost everything, including gestures, multitouch, touchscreen, bootchime (thanks @mikebeaton), external video output, EC keys, sleep, hibernation, Handoff, Airdrop, ...